 Some of the signs and symptoms of advanced chronic kidney disease include:

 Signs and symptoms may not appear until irreversible damage has occurred.
 This is because the kidneys are able to compensate for lost function.

-“The early signs are proteinuria (urine contains a high amount of protein) and high blood pressure,” said Dr. Amuluru.
+“The early signs are proteinuria (urine contains a high amount of protein) and high blood pressure,” said Lavanya Amuluru, MD, a nephrologist at McFarland Clinic.
 “We can perform specific tests including a blood test called creatinine level, urine analysis and a spot urine protein and a creatinine study to try and diagnosis the disease.

 "We can treat chronic kidney disease by treating high blood pressure and proteinuria, also by avoiding excessive intake of non steroidal anti-inflammatory drugs," she added.

 There is no cure for chronic kidney disease: “The disease is asymptomatic until it is fairly advanced.
 Early diagnosis can potentially facilitate interventions to delay progression,” said Dr. Amuluru.
 “When left untreated, kidney failure can occur, making dialysis or a kidney transplant necessary.”